 Understanding the Vulnerable Persons Standard

-The Vulnerable Persons Standard is a series of evidence-based safeguards developed by many of Canada's leading disability scholars and more than 50 major community organizations.
+The Vulnerable Persons Standard is a series of evidence-based safeguards developed by leading scholars in ethics, law, disability and public policy.

 These safeguards help to ensure that Canadians requesting assistance from physicians to end their life can do so without jeopardizing the lives of vulnerable persons who may be subject to coercion and abuse.

 Vulnerable persons who request physician-assisted dying may be motivated by a range of factors unrelated to their medical condition or prognosis.
 These factors are important and can often be addressed with adequate and appropriate care.
 As a society, we have both moral and legal obligations to address the needs of vulnerable persons.
 Access to medical assistance in dying cannot be allowed to diminish or undermine these important obligations.
 In its decision in the Carter case, the Supreme Court of Canada acknowledged the fundamental requirement "to protect vulnerable persons from being induced to commit suicide at a time of weakness."